 Notes

-1 This is a compilation of the Gaming Commission (Continuing Lotteries Levy) Act 2000 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 January 2007 of the Gaming and Wagering Commission (Continuing Lotteries Levy) Act 2000 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table